Hill gets 1st NHL shutout as Coyotes top Predators 3-0

 Schmaltz made it 2-0 with 20.9 seconds remaining in the second.

-With the Coyotes on a power play, he beat Rinne with a wrist shot from just above the right faceoff dot off an assist from captain Oliver Ekman-Larsson.
+With the Coyotes on a power play, he beat Rinne with a wrist shot from just above the right faceoff dot off an assist from Ekman-Larsson.

+"I just took my ice and tried to pull it and get it through," Schmaltz said.
+"It was fortunate to go in there.
+It slipped through the six-hole, I think."

 Ekman-Larsson's six power-play points lead the Coyotes.